 - The VI experienced an exponential increase in fuel prices due to pandemic.
-These funds will cover fuel costs to prevent further negative economic impacts on households in the USVI. - Anticipated timeline: 06/01/2022 12/31/2022 - Primary delivery mechanisms and partners: N/A Revenue Replacement - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.
+These funds will cover fuel costs to prevent further negative economic impacts on households in the USVI. - Anticipated timeline: 06/01/2022 12/31/2023 - Primary delivery mechanisms and partners: N/A Revenue Replacement

+• This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.

-Project 000007A: Support for Seven Seas and Aggreko Funding amount: \$5,500,000 Project Expenditure Category: 6.1 Provision of Government Services
+Project 000007A: Support for Seven Seas and Aggreko

-- Funds will be used to assist WAPA with outstanding obligations towards Seven Seas and Aggreko. - Anticipated timeline: 09/28/2022 10/31/2022 - Primary delivery mechanisms and partners: N/A Revenue Replacement - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.
+• Funds will be used to assist WAPA with outstanding obligations towards Seven Seas and Aggreko.

+Anticipated timeline: 09/28/2022 - 10/31/2022

+This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.

-Project 000038: School Maintenance & Repairs Funding amount: \$1,801,120 Project Expenditure Category: 6.1 Provision of Government Services
+Project 000038: School Maintenance & Repairs

 - The VI Department of Education (VIDE) has identified a myriad of needs to be addressed to help maintain and upgrade its facilities.
 VIDE will engage in multi-year, phased comprehensive facilities projects that will address these needs and support modernization efforts in the interim.
-The funds will assist in addressing some low-cost short-term repairs in order to create conducive learning and working environments in school and activity centers. - Anticipated timeline: 02/23/2022 02/23/2024 - Primary delivery mechanisms and partners: N/A Revenue Replacement - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.
+The funds will assist in addressing some low-cost short-term repairs in order to create conducive learning and working environments in school and activity centers. - Anticipated timeline: 02/23/2022 02/23/2024 - Primary delivery mechanisms and partners: N/A Revenue Replacement

+• This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.

-Project 000039: Vehicle Purchases Funding amount: \$2,876,849 Project Expenditure Category: 6.1 Provision of Government Services
+Project 000039: Vehicle Purchases

-- SLFRF funding is being utilized to cover the costs of necessary vehicles purchased for the VI Police Department. - Anticipated timeline: 04/01/2020 12/31/2022 - Primary delivery mechanisms and partners: N/A Revenue Replacement - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.
+SLFRF funding is being utilized to cover the costs of necessary vehicles purchased for the VI Police Department.

+Anticipated timeline: 04/01/2020 - 12/31/2022

+• This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.

-Project 000057: STX Road Projects Funding amount: \$15,072,487 Project Expenditure Category: 6.1 Provision of Government Services
+Project 000057: STX Road Projects Funding amount: \$13,926,958